apurvis/controlled_sub_data/README.md

 # Controlled Sub Data

-A basic CRUD application to help the Immigrant Defense Project and other public defender offices collate information on discrepancies between state and federal controlled substance statutes.
+A basic CRUD application to help lawyers collate information on the evolution of controlled substance legislation.

 ### Naming Conventions